Arcadia at the End of the El Lines

-Just north of Jackson Park, in Burnham Park, at Promontory Point Park (55th Street Promontory), Alfred Caldwell original 1937 design not only was restored as built to mark the point’s fiftieth anniversary in 1987, it was completed, by the addition of circular stone rings used for cookouts and benches; a few years later the Point’s 1937 Field House was renovated.
+Just north of Jackson Park, in Burnham Park, at Promontory Point Park (55th Street Promontory), Alfred Caldwell's never-quite-realized original 1937 design not only was restored to mark the point’s fiftieth anniversary in 1987, it was completed, by the addition of circular stone rings used for cookouts and benches; a few years later the Point’s 1937 Field House was renovated.

 The CPD’s boulevard system also has come in for attention.
-Suburban flight and abandonment of boulevards by the wealthy and replacement by started sadly familiar cycle of decline.
-Rot spread from inside out; Logan Square farthest out, survived best.
+Suburban flight and abandonment of boulevards by the wealthy started a sadly familiar cycle of decline.
+Rot spread from inside out; Logan Square, farthest out, survived best.
 Unable to keep them up, and reasoning that they had long ago lost their purpose as green avenues, the Park District relinquished control of the boulevards to the City in 1959, whose neglect only sped their decline.

 Nor is the CPD the only Chicagoland institution to recover their historical parks heritage.
-Non-ark institutions in the city, with municipalities and park districts in the suburbs and local garden clubs have all undertaken to restore or protect historic landscapes in their care in the past 20 years.
+In the past 20 years, non-park institutions in the city joined municipalities and park districts in the suburbs and local garden clubs in restoring or protecting historic landscapes in their care.
 In 1995, for example, the University of Chicago set as a long-term goal the identification and restoration of several historic campus landscapes.

 Preserving or restoring landscapes and park infrastructure poses the same kinds of problems that restoring buildings does.
-Preservation and adaptive reuse almost always cost more than many a feasible replacement.
-For example, the CPD planned to replace with concrete a dilapidated limestone revetment—a relic from the district’s salad days—that had long protected Hyde Park's Promontory Point until it found itself opposed by the neighborhood.
+Preservation and adaptive reuse almost always cost more than building a new, if inferior, replacement.
+That was why, left to itself, the CPD would have replaced with concrete the limestone that had long protected Hyde Park's Promontory Point.

 Sometimes artful redesign has married past design with present improvements.
 A lagoon bridge in Jackson Park that dated to 1903 had been decorated with stone carvings of ship prows, water deities, and the heads of hippos and rhinos.
-Vandalism—some perpetrated by graffitists, some by road crews over-salting the pavement—and weather had left it a wreck.
+Weathering and vandalism—some perpetrated by graffitists, some by road crews over-salting the pavement—had left it a wreck.
 In 2002, the Chicago Department of Transportation began three-year reconstruction that included cleaning and replacing stone elements, which were re-installed on a new and widened bridge that incorporated such up-to-date amenities as sidewalks, bicycle lanes, and a pedestrian underpass.

 One pressing question facing those attempting to restore the “historic” appearance of parks and park structures is, Which history?
 In the 1930s, Alfred Caldwell redesigned a Victorian lily pool built in 1889 at the north end of Lincoln Park Zoo at Fullerton Parkway in the Prairie style.
 By then nearly 50 years old, the Victorian-style ornamental pool found a new purpose in the 1950s when the Lincoln Park Zoo next door began to manage the site as habitat for breeding birds.
 What had come to be known as the Zoo Rookery had been renovated in the early 1960s, but 40 years later the pool was stagnant and its wooden pavilion rotting.